A History of Hanover Park

 -

 November 11: Veterans Memorial Plaza in front of Village Hall was dedicated.
 It is dedicated to the veterans of the United States.
-The eternal flame statue was sculpted by Bruce A. Niemi.
+The eternal flame statue in the plaza was designed by Kenneth Griesemer and sculpted by Bruce A. Niemi.

 2017